curtisbarnard/BANKI/BANKI.md

 ### HTML
 - [x]  What does a doctype do?
-	- **Explanation:** Instruction to the browser about what version of HTML the webpage is written in, ensuring the web page is parsed the same way across web browsers.
+	- **Explanation:** Instructions to the browser about what version of HTML the webpage is written in, ensuring the web page is parsed the same way across web browsers.
 	- **Use:** It's the first line of code in the HTML document.
 	- **Example:** For an HTML5 document the tag would be `<!DOCTYPE html>`
 	- **Source:** https://www.freecodecamp.org/news/what-is-the-doctype-declaration-in-html/